Bianchi (company): Racing and sponsorship

+Bianchi became involved in sponsorship in Mountain biking in the early nineties.
+Bruno Zanchi won the first World Championship for Bianchi in 1991 in the downhill speciality.
+Two years later, Dario Acquaroli became World Champion in cross country for Bianchi.
+From 2000 to 2006, the Bianchi MTB (Bianchi-Motorex and Bianchi-Agos) team dominated the sport with José Antonio Hermida and multiple World Champion Julien Absalon.
+In 2007 the team was renamed Gewiss–Bianchi.

-Colour
+Colour and logo

 Bianchi bicycles are traditionally painted Celeste, a turquoise also known as Bianchi Green, (and sometimes, incorrectly Tiffany Blue, a trademarked colour).
-Contradictory myths say Celeste is the colour of the Milan sky, the eye colour of a former queen of Italy for whom Edoardo Bianchi made a bicycle (the crowned eagle of the company logo is an adaptation of the former royal crest) and that it was a mixture of surplus military paint.
+Contradictory myths say Celeste is the colour of the Milan sky, the eye colour of a former queen of Italy for whom Edoardo Bianchi made a bicycle and that it was a mixture of surplus military paint.
 The shade has changed over the years, sometimes more blue, then more green.